swiftlang/swift/docs/CppInteroperability/UserGuide-CallingSwiftFromC++.md

 ## Using Swift Enumeration Types

 A Swift enumeration is imported as class in C++.
 That allows C++ to invoke methods and access properties that the enumeration provides.
-Each enumeration case that doesn’t have associated value is exposed as a static variable in the structure.
+Each enumeration case is represented by a static variable that can be used in a switch to match the case of the enum, and to construct new enums values as well.

 For example, given the following enum: